Skip to main content

 Rejected requirements

 A requirement with status: rejected means the submitted value failed verification.
-Collect the field again from the customer and resubmit via POST /v2/customers/{customerId}.
+Collect the field from the customer again and resubmit it via PUT /v2/customers/{customerId}.
+Resubmitting a corrected value starts a new verification.

 What you cannot resolve

 Never expose compliance-specific reasons to end-users.
 Show a generic message such as “We’re unable to complete this request.
 Please contact support.”
-Coinbase handles these compliance decisions so you don’t have to make or surface them in your product.
+Coinbase makes and manages these compliance decisions on your behalf.

 {